-© 2018-2020 Onset Computer Corporation.
+© 2020 Onset Computer Corporation.
 All rights reserved.
 Onset, HOBO, HOBOnet, and HOBOlink are registered trademarks of Onset Computer Corporation.
-Mac is a registered trademark of Apple Inc. All other trademarks are the property of their respective companies.
+Some material reprinted with permission of METER Group, Inc. Mac is a registered trademark of Apple Inc. All other trademarks are the property of their respective companies.